Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

 - Time Series expression syntax
 - API limits

-<br>The *Model API* includes APIs we use in our example like the Instance-, Hierarchy-, or Type API.
+<br>The *Model API* includes APIs I use in my example like the Instance-, Hierarchy-, or Type API.

 Before using those APIs, of course we have to fulfill some prerequisites.
 For a better visualization, I used *postman* to work with those APIs!

 ## prerequisites

-There are of course plenty ways to authenticate and authorize a service principal, a user, an app to use those APIs, in my case, i have created:
+There are of course plenty ways to authenticate and authorize a service principal, a user, an app to use those APIs.
+In my case I have created:

 - an AAD application registration
 - set API permissions